deytonmoy000/DASH-Distributed-SMCC/README.md

 ### DASH-Distributed_SMCC-python ###
-*DASH-Distributed_SMCC-python* is a python library of high-performance MPI-parallelized implementation of state-of-the-art  distributed algorithms for submodular maximization described in the paper ***"DASH: A Distributed and Parallelizable Algorithm for Size-Constrained Submodular Maximization"***.
+*DASH-Distributed_SMCC-python* is a python library of high-performance MPI-parallelized implementation of state-of-the-art  distributed(MR) algorithms for submodular maximization described in the paper ***"DASH: A Distributed and Parallelizable Algorithm for Size-Constrained Submodular Maximization"***.